 Before & After Getting Your Puppy, by Dr. Ian Dunbar, hardcover, 224 pages, New World Library (2004), ISBN 1577314557.
 I strongly recommend this book, and I urge you to read it well before you pick up your puppy.
 It's full of valuable, practical advice that will help you prepare for your new puppy, and to deal with socialization, house training, chewing behavior and many other issues after you bring your new puppy home.
 Dr. Dunbar can be dogmatic in his insistence that certain things be accomplished by a specific time in order to avoid total failure.
 Take those pronouncements with a grain of salt.
 Few of us have the discipline to follow his advice in every detail.
 In general, his approach and advice are excellent, particularly with regard to crate training, house training and chew training.
 He ties these three essential efforts together very well, and that's why I recommend his book.

 The only significant issue on which I disagree with Dr. Dunbar is his insistence that puppies not be exposed to other people until their vaccination regime is completed.
-Except for dog parks and pet stores, which I agree you should avoid with a puppy, you should socialize your puppy to as many different kinds and ages of people and other dogs starting as soon as your puppy comes home with you, and especially during the first few weeks and months.
+Except for dog parks, pet stores and highway rest areas, which I agree you should avoid with a puppy, you should socialize your puppy to as many different kinds and ages of people and other dogs starting as soon as your puppy comes home with you, and especially during the first few weeks and months.
 The small risk of a contagious disease are outweighed by the benefits of new experiences at this young age.
 Supervise these encounters closely to ensure they remain positive.

 Puppies are chewy and impulsive.
 They swallow without thinking.
 Go over every area of your house that your puppy might get into.
 Remove cleaning solutions and other potential poisons from open shelves and cabinets.
 Remove anything that dangles, like drapery pulls, electrical cords (or put them in “cord minder” conduits), and tassels on furniture.
 Look under furniture and cushions to remove anything that might be a choking hazard.
 Remove armrest covers and plush pillows from furniture.
 Be aware that shoes, caps, scarves, gloves, underwear, socks, house plants, cell phones, pens and pencils, TV remotes, hand tools and kitchen towels are all delightful chew toys for your puppy.
 They will be ruined if not picked up or protected.
 Puppies will also swallow coins and batteries if left within reach.